 It is rare to have 8 planets, but the study shows that the Solar system follows exactly the same, very basic rules for the formation of planets around a star that they all do.
 The question about what exactly makes it so special that it harbors life is still a good question.
 The study is now published in the Monthly Notices of the Royal Astronomical Society.

 Eccentric planet orbits are the key to determining the number of planets

 The only solar systems that don’t fit into this “rule” are systems with only one planet.
-In some cases the reason is that in these single-planet systems the planet is orbiting the star in very close proximity, but in others, the reason is that the systems may actually hold more planets that initially assumed.
-“In these cases we believe that the deviation from the rule can help us reveal more planets that were hidden up until now” Nanna Bach-Møller, first author of the scientific article explains.
-If we are able to see the extent of eccentricity of the planet orbit, then we know how many other planets must be in the system – and vice versa, if we have the number of planets, we now know their orbits.
+In some cases, the reason is that in these single-planet systems, the planet is orbiting the star in very close proximity, but in others, the reason is that the systems may actually hold more planets than initially assumed.
+“In these cases, we believe that the deviation from the rule can help us reveal more planets that were hidden up until now” Nanna Bach-Møller, the first author of the scientific article explains.
+If we are able to see the extent of the eccentricity of the planet’s orbit, then we know how many other planets must be in the system – and vice versa, if we have the number of planets, we now know their orbits.
 “This would be a very important tool for detecting planetary systems like our own solar system, because many exoplanets similar to the planets in our solar system would be difficult to detect directly, if we don’t know where to look for them”.

 The Earth is among the lucky 1 percent